Overcome the Fear of Snakes

 Few Missourians realize that all snakes native to our state are protected.
 The Wildlife Code of Missouri treats snakes, lizards, and most turtles as nongame.
 This means that there is no open season on these animals, and it is technically unlawful to kill them.
 There is a realistic exception, however: when a venomous snake is in close association with people, which could result in someone being bitten.
 We hope that more people realize that snakes are interesting, valuable, and, for the most part, harmless.

 Snakebites are Rare

 Contrary to popular belief, snakes do not go looking for people to bite.
 In fact, snakes are more afraid of you than you are of them.
-As Jim Low says in his Snakebytes blog post, you're more likely to be struck by falling space debris than bitten by a snake in Missouri.
-Read his post to learn more about who gets bitten by snakes, when and why.
+As Jim Low says in his Snakebytes blog post, "Snakebite ranks just above falling space debris as a threat to human life."
+Read his post to learn more about who gets bitten by snakes, when, and why.